+4.(1) Omitted.

-- 4.(1) Omitted. - (2) These Regulations apply- - (a) to direct life and non-life insurance undertakings which are or wish to become established in Gibraltar; - (b) with the exception of Part 12, to reinsurance undertakings which conduct only reinsurance activities and which are or wish to become established in Gibraltar; and - (c) in regard to non-life insurance, to activities in Classes 1 to 18. - (3) For the purposes of sub-regulation (2)(c), non-life insurance includes the activity which consists of assistance provided for persons who get into difficulties while travelling, while away from their home or their habitual residence and, in particular- - (a) comprises an undertaking, against prior payment of a premium, to make aid immediately available to the beneficiary under an assistance contract where that - © Government of Gibraltar (www.gibraltarlaws.gov.gi)
+- (2) These Regulations apply- - (a) to direct life and non-life insurance undertakings which are or wish to become established in Gibraltar; - (b) with the exception of Part 12, to reinsurance undertakings which conduct only reinsurance activities and which are or wish to become established in Gibraltar; and - (c) in regard to non-life insurance, to activities in Classes 1 to 18.

+(3) For the purposes of sub-regulation (2)(c), non-life insurance includes the activity which consists of assistance provided for persons who get into difficulties while travelling, while away from their home or their habitual residence and, in particular- person is in difficulties following the occurrence of a chance event, in the cases and under the conditions set out in the contract;

+(a) comprises an undertaking, against prior payment of a premium, to make aid immediately available to the beneficiary under an assistance contract where that